 NOTE Introduction of free demulsifier from a premix of solvent and demulsifier, and/or free water associated with the water-saturated toluene or xylene will adversely affect the test results.

-If testing or experience indicates that a demulsifier is required and one has not been premixed with the solvent, add to each tube a quantity of demulsifier-stock solution that has previously been determined to be satisfactory for the crude oil under test.
+If demulsifier has not been premixed with the solvent and testing or experience indicates that it is required, add to each tube a quantity of demulsifier-stock solution that has previously been determined to be satisfactory for the crude oil under test.
 Typically, 2 drops to 4 drops of demulsifier-stock solution is appropriate.

 Tightly stopper each centrifuge tube.
 Invert each tube a minimum of 10 times to ensure the oil and solvent are uniformly mixed.